 Zacks has a robust screening criterion for analyst ratings that include rating changes, upgrades and downgrades.
 But these come behind a paywall.
 The premium version also houses some of Zacks best screening criteria like filtering stocks based on formulae used by famous investors.

 Zacks also has a lot of predetermined filters and screens that are behind the paywall.
 Premium accounts on Zacks start off at $249 annually and there are several upgrades you can opt for as well.
 However, Zacks is very good even without the premium service.
+Here’s an interesting comparison of Zacks vs Motley Fool if you want to learn more about how these two popular services compare against each other.

 4. Finviz Stock Screener